opensourcesweden/employment-contracts-oss/README.md

 * Reduced personal development for employees

 # Legal wording
-This is representative language that could be used to encourage open source participation by employees.
+Here is an example of representative language that could be used to encourage open source participation by employees.

 ```